pivotal/docs-tap/scc/ootb-supply-chain-testing.md

-## Developer namespace
+## <a id="developer-namespace"></a> Developer Namespace

-As mentioned in the prerequisites section, this supply chain builds on the previous Out of The Box Supply Chain, so only additions are included here.
+As mentioned in the prerequisites section, this supply chain builds on the previous Out of the Box Supply Chain, so only additions are included here.

 To make sure you have configured the namespace correctly, it's important that the namespace has the following objects in it (including the ones marked with